DiscordGuide/discordguide.github.io/content/bots.md

 You need to decide what you want it to do, every bot and every coding language have things it is better at.

+Since Discord bot market is expanding extremely fast, it is harder to make a bot standing there.
+Before you start making a global bot, you should consider about your ability to provide support and deal with pressure (Specifically, anti-bullying abilities).
+You should also consider about posibility of reaching your goal. *I am serious.*

 #### Coding Languages/Libraries